tsahara/r7rs/content/expr.md

-The syntactic keyword of a macro can shadow variable bindings, and local variable bindings can shadow syntactic bindings.  \index{keyword}
+The syntactic keyword of a macro can shadow variable bindings, and local variable bindings can shadow syntactic bindings.
 Two mechanisms are provided to prevent unintended conflicts: